lextoumbourou/notes/notes/permanent/sample-rate.md

 ## Aliasing

 Since the true sound wave has to be inferred from digital samples, the sound will only be accurately captured if the rate is higher.
-In particular, the higher frequencies will be folded into lower frequencies, causing distortion.
-This issue of under-sampling if referred to as aliasing.
+In particular, the higher frequencies will be folded into lower frequencies, causing distortion—this issue of under-sampling is referred to as aliasing.

 The figure below shows an example of a 15Hz sine wave over a minute.
 As you can see, we can only accurately reconstruct the original sine wave if we sample enough points.
 However, after a certain number of samples, we can rebuild the sound wave perfectly and more samples do not help.